|Spectacular Canadian Rockies Toured

 A Note on the blue color of these glacier lakes

-is very similar to that of Peyto Lake.
+similar to that of Peyto Lake as shown on this YouTube video.

 But when we look at Lake Louise almost horizontally from the lake shore, the color of Lake Louise is milky

-white-blue color as shown in first few pictures on this website.
+white-blue jade color as shown in first few pictures on this website.

 The lower parking lot at Peyto Lake and at other attractions in Canadian Rockies are usually full and very